-For pet owners with pregnant or nursing cats, HSCC provides care for Mom and her kittens until they can be safely separated.
-All cats are vaccinated, microchipped, and spayed/neutered, at no cost to the owner.
-Once she has been spayed, Mom is returned home and the kittens are made available for adoption.
-Spay the Mom serves as both a surrender prevention program AND way to reduce the number of unexpected litters and unwanted/homeless animals in the community.
+HSCC provides care to owned mother cats & their kittens or owned mother dogs & their puppies (usually in local foster homes) until they can be safely separated.
+Mom & her babies are all vaccinated, microchipped, and spayed or neutered, free of charge.
+Once she has been spayed, the mother is returned to her family and all of the kittens or puppies are made available for adoption.
+Spay the Mom serves as both a surrender prevention program AND way to reduce the number of unexpected litters & unwanted/homeless animals in the community.

 For more information or to apply for Spay the Mom, please call us at (802) 862-0135.

 Dog Behavior Consultations

 If you are considering relinquishing your dog due to behavioral issues, our dog training and behavior specialists are here to help.
 We offer guidance and in some cases at-home training sessions for a wide variety of circumstances to help keep Fido with their family.

 For more information, please email firstname.lastname@example.org or call us at (802) 862-0135